Sophia Sergeyevna Trubetskaya: Life

 They lived cosmopolitan lives in St Petersburg and Paris, with a love for exotic birds, monkeys and Japanese dogs.
 Her husband died suddenly on 26 February 1865 and she left their residence to live austerely in mourning.
-This lasted until she was looking through some documents and accidentally found a note for an assignation between Charles and his mistress - she then left mourning and slowly resumed her social life, in the course of which she met the Spanish nobleman José Osorio y Silva at his villa in Deauville, a major venue for the French aristocracy.
+This lasted until she was looking through some documents and accidentally found a note for an assignation between Charles and his mistress.
+She then left mourning and slowly resumed her social life, in the course of which she met the Spanish nobleman José Osorio y Silva at his villa in Deauville, a major venue for the French aristocracy.
 He was living there with the exiled Spanish royal family and married Sofia in Vitoria on 21 March 1869.
 She organised social events, festivals and cultural gatherings to gain support and raise money for her husband's plan to restore the Spanish monarchy.

 She was accepted into the Spanish aristocracy, becoming a dame of the Order of Queen Maria Luisa and introducing the tradition of the Christmas tree into Spain.

+Death

-She died in Madrid in 1898 from a respiratory illness and was buried in the cemetery of Pere-Lachaise, a few metres from the grave of her first husband.
+She died in Madrid in 1898 from a respiratory illness and was buried in Père Lachaise Cemetery in Paris, a few metres from the grave of her first husband.